zakvarty/talks/2023-RSS-go-figure/readme.md

 devtools::install.github("zakvarty/zvplot")
 ```

 3. If you have not already done so, install [Quarto](https://quarto.org/docs/get-started/) to your computer.
-Detailed instructions can be found at this link.

-4. Compile the hmtl slides
+4. Compile the HTML slides

-Run the following code at the command line to render the html slides from the source files.
+Run the following code at the command line to render the HTML slides from the source files.

 ```
 quarto render 2023-RSS-slides.qmd
 ```